 High Anxiety is.
-Examining our unstable times through a multiplicity of artistic positions and voices High Anxiety brings new perspectives to bear on themes such as identity, forced migration, politics, technology, corporate culture and a worldwide Pandemic
+Examining our unstable times through a multiplicity of artistic positions and voices High Anxiety brings new perspectives to bear on themes such as identity, forced migration, politics, technology, corporate culture and a worldwide Pandemic.

 The exhibition presents a number of international, national and regional artists, whose work speaks to our conflict-ridden times.
-High Anxiety includes work from South African artist, Zanele Muholi, who was included in the 2019 Venice Biennale; Rashid Johnson, whose Anxious Men paintings first came about from a desire to continued above on next column to the right | transmit his personal experience of anxiety, heightened by a racial and political climate of increasing division in the United States; Robert Mapplethorpe, one of the most critically acclaimed and controversial American continued on Page 25 artists of the late twentieth century, who art that explored the difficult and complex was recently the subject of a solo exhibition at the Guggenheim Museum in New York; Trenton Doyle Hancock who recently including work by Kehinde Wiley, chosen staged a solo exhibition at Mass MoCA, for the official portrait of President Barak North Adams, MA; and Bob Trotman, who Obama and ninety-three year-old Betye lives and works in North Carolina, explores Movement of the 1970's.
-The exhibition the tension within corporate culture with his Business As Usual exhibitions and was in the inaugural State of The Art exhibition at Columbus, OH.
-A full-color catalog was Crystal Bridges Museum, Bentonville, AR. produced of the exhibition.
-Though admission is free, timed reserva-The twenty-one artists in High Anxiety have responded to this angst and channeled tions are required to limit capacity.
-Sign up at (22London.org).
+High Anxiety includes work from South African artist, Zanele Muholi, who was included in the 2019 Venice Biennale; Rashid Johnson, whose Anxious Men paintings first came about from a desire to transmit his personal experience of anxiety, heightened by a racial and political climate of increasing division in the United States; Robert Mapplethorpe, one of the most critically acclaimed and controversial American continued on Page 25 artists of the late twentieth century, who was recently the subject of a solo exhibition at the Guggenheim Museum in New York; Trenton Doyle Hancock who recently staged a solo exhibition at Mass MoCA, North Adams, MA; and Bob Trotman, who lives and works in North Carolina, explores the tension within corporate culture with his Business As Usual exhibitions and was in the inaugural State of The Art exhibition at Crystal Bridges Museum, Bentonville, AR.